otmojo/theremin/README.md

 - Right hand X controls pitch (smoothed)
 - Left hand Y controls volume (with threshold)

-## Help
+## Contact
-If you have any suggestions or questions, please don't hesitate to connect:
+If you have any suggestions or questions, I’d be happy to hear from you:
 - E-mail：ths50618@ths.hal.ac.jp